Easy Coleslaw Recipe

 Quick and Easy Coleslaw Recipe

-This is the easiest coleslaw recipe that works for any occasion.
+This easy coleslaw recipe works for any occasion.
 It's great on everything, from a salad to a topping for a great sandwich or slider.
 This is the best coleslaw recipe you want in your recipe box.

 Prep: 15 minutes